 If you work with a good processor, you shouldn’t have to deal with many more fees than the above, but there are a few you might need to pay.
-For example, credit card terminal rental fees, PCI compliance fees, instant deposit fees, a subscription price that’s a flat fee per month and more.
+For example, credit card terminal rental fees, PCI compliance fees, payment gateway fees, instant deposit fees, a subscription price that’s a flat fee per month and more.
 Some of these fees may pay for services you actually want and use, and that’s fine.
 Just try to minimize unnecessary fees or hidden fees to keep your costs down.

 Flat rate pricing

 Flat rate pricing is exactly what it sounds like.
 When you use a flat rate processor, all of your transactions fall under one flat rate.
 This rate includes both the interchange or wholesale rate plus the processor’s markup.